Skip to main content

 Description

-Wll be displayed underneath the element in “Spacious” mode.
-This helps to provide additional guidance or instructions to operators when manipulating the input.
-It's an opportunity to provide more detailed context regarding the potential impact of changes, or further instructions on the desired input format.
+Will be displayed underneath the element.
+This description provides additional guidance or instructions for operators manipulating the element.
+It expands on the label by offering supporting details and clarifying what the element represents or how it behaves.
+It provides an opportunity to offer more detailed context regarding the potential impact of changes or further instructions on the desired input format.

 Display Condition